-Originally from Newfoundland, Melanie Power is a writer & teacher living in Montreal, Quebec.
+Originally from Newfoundland, Melanie Power is a writer & educator living in Montreal, Quebec.

 Her poetry has been featured in Room, Prairie Fire, The Antigonish Review, Southword Journal and elsewhere.